 - We’re waiting on you.
 Part of the need for a Smart Grid is based on the prediction that we’re running hard towards Zero Emissions 2050 and that nuclear and renewable energy sources will be deployed en masse by that point.
 But what if they aren’t?
 We’re taking a big risk in investing now, and that uncertainty slows progress.
 But, is it progress that we need?
 (It’s the egg.)

 - Security, security, security.
 Perhaps the most important of them all – Smart Grid cybersecurity.
 The grid is connected to and underpins nearly every (okay, every) sector of Critical National Infrastructure in the US.
 All 16 of them.
 If something happens to our power source, the consequences are dire.
 Think of blowing up the Death Star.
 As we transition into new technologies, we need to make sure we don’t make the same mistakes that we made in our headlong rush into IoT-land.
 We can’t make gadgets, machines, and advancements faster than our ability to secure them.
 Hopefully, when DevOps led to SecOps, we learned our lesson.

 If you’re in the power sector, it’s important to start investing in this knowledge base now and getting the answers you need, so when the transition is made, you’ll be ahead of how to protect it.
 Not everyone in the power sector is a cybersecurity guru (you know this), but as the IT people ourselves, it becomes us to be informed about the issues and raise the red flag when progress outstrips safety.

 For now, the benefits of the Smart Grid are clear, and though not without challenges, should be the boon we need to keep our society running at the breakneck pace it’s currently on.
 We just need to make sure security keeps up.

-To see how your electric utility can secure against the rate of change, visit us and see how our managed services can help.
+To see how your electric utility can secure against the rate of change, visit us and see how we can help.